luluvann/react-weather-app/README.md

 ## About

 As a developer-to-be and with basic knowledge of Python, HTML, CSS and Javascript, I decided to go on a 2-month journey this summer learning React library on Udemy, Codecademy and online tutorials.
 I am very excited and happy to share my very first "Hello Weather" app using React with an API, fetching city's current weather data (Open Weather Map).
-I am mostly using props components, state management and event handling.
+I am mostly using props components, React hook (useState) and event handling.
 I can't wait to learn more and create more web apps with React!
 Have a nice weather ! ;)

 ## Link to the app